How to create a customer contact in Sage Accounting

 Select VAT Reverse Charge when:

-We use Ledger accounts to categorise or group your transactions.
+We use Ledger accounts to categories or group your transactions.
 This is to make sure they report correctly on financial reports, such as the Profit and Loss or Balance sheet.
 It also helps you track your business performance and see where you are making money.

 Selecting the right ledger account is key to making sure you know where your money comes from and what you are selling.